-South Sudanese army chief of staff dismisses death reports
+Family of former Sudan army chief dismiss death reports

 The general was scheduled to fly to Germany for medical attention.

-Medical examinations, he said, showed that the South Sudanese army chief of general staff suffers from a kidney infection, Ubeer said.
+Medical examinations, he said, show that Ajonga has a kidney infection, Ubeer said.

 He said the doctors in Cairo successfully carried out the operation.